Adult Roles in a 4-H Club

-- Other adult volunteers - Help with transportation, management, or recruitment.
-They may also serve as elected or appointed officers or committee members for the county council.
+- Other volunteer roles - Help with transportation, management, or recruitment.
+Adult volunteers may also serve on county and state level 4-H committees.

 The Role of Parents

 Parents and adult volunteers helping in the 4-H Youth Development Program are encouraged to be respectful of the club's youth and adult leaders.
 The club's youth members should make the club's decisions.
 Adult leaders should serve as advisors, project leaders, resource providers, and youth coaches.